-An example of a retained life estate is a husband and wife who grant their property as a gift to their children, but retain the right to live in the property for their lifetimes.
-Because beneficial use was retained by the parents and does not transfer to the children until the death of the last life tenant, there is no change of ownership until that event occurs.
-The eventual transfer upon death to the remainder holders (children) may not trigger a reappraisal because parent-to-child transfers may qualify for exclusion from reappraisal.
+An example of a retained life estate is a husband and wife who grant their property as a gift to their children but retain the right to live in the property for their lifetimes.
+Because beneficial use does not transfer to the children until the death of the last life tenant, there is no change of ownership until that event occurs.

 A retained life estate can have different consequences.
 The owners of a home and workshop occupying 1 acre of a 15-acre vineyard parcel decide that they can no longer manage the vineyard or afford to replant it.
 They sell the parcel to strangers and retain a life estate only in the residence and the workshop.
 Because the balance of the property was transferred free of a life estate, i.e. the full beneficial use of the vineyard transferred to the new buyer, this office would reassess the 14 acres of vineyard land and the vines and non-living improvements.
 The original owners would retain their base year value on the home and workshop, and reassessment for change of ownership of that acre and improvements would not take place until the death that terminates the life estate.